datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 ### Prerequisites

 In order to execute this source, your Snowflake user will need to have specific privileges granted to it for reading metadata from your warehouse.

+You can use the `setup` block in the recipe to grant the requires roles.

-You can create a DataHub-specific role, assign it the required privileges, and assign it to a new DataHub user by executing the following Snowflake commands from a user with the `ACCOUNTADMIN` role:
+If your system admins prefer running the commands themselves then they can follow this guide to create a DataHub-specific role, assign it the required privileges, and assign it to a new DataHub user by executing the following Snowflake commands from a user with the `ACCOUNTADMIN` role:

 ```sql
 create or replace role datahub_role;